The Simpsons season 7

-The seventh season of the American animated sitcom The Simpsons aired on Fox between September 17, 1995 and May 19, 1996.
-The show runners for the seventh production season were Bill Oakley and Josh Weinstein who would executive produce 21 episodes this season.
+The seventh season of the American animated sitcom The Simpsons aired on Fox between September 17, 1995, and May 19, 1996.
+The showrunners for the seventh production season were Bill Oakley and Josh Weinstein who would executive produce 21 episodes this season.
 David Mirkin executive produced the remaining four, including two hold overs that were produced for the previous season.
 The season was nominated for two Primetime Emmy Awards, including Outstanding Animated Program and won an Annie Award for Best Animated Television Program.
 The DVD box set was released in Region 1 on December 13, 2005, Region 2 on January 30, 2006, and Region 4 on March 22, 2006.
 The set was released in two different forms: a Marge-shaped box and also a standard rectangular-shaped box in which the theme is a movie premiere.